Magic square: Europe after 15th century

 In the 19th century, Bernard Violle gave a comprehensive treatment of magic squares in his three volume Traité complet des carrés magiques (1837–1838), which also described magic cubes, parallelograms, parallelopipeds, and circles.
 Pandiagonal squares were extensively studied by Andrew Hollingworth Frost, who learned it while in the town of Nasik, India, (thus calling them Nasik squares) in a series of articles: On the knight's path (1877), On the General Properties of Nasik Squares (1878), On the General Properties of Nasik Cubes (1878), On the construction of Nasik Squares of any order (1896).
 He showed that it is impossible to have normal singly-even pandiagonal magic square.
 Frederick A.P.
 Barnard constructed inlaid magic squares and other three dimensional magic figures like magic spheres and magic cylinders in Theory of magic squares and of magic cubes (1888).
 In 1897, Emroy McClintock published On the most perfect form of magic squares, coining the words pandiagonal square and most perfect square, which had previously been referred to as perfect, or diabolic, or Nasik.

+West Africa

+Muhammad ibn Muhammad al-Kishnawi wrote on the theory of magic squares in the 18th century.
+He gave the treatment of the standard construction of magic squares and "also studied several other constructions—using knight's moves, borders added to a magic square of lower order, and the formation of a square from a square number of smaller magic squares."